-How I will show what I have learned :) : \odot I can explain that unsupported objects fall towards the Earth because of the force I can identify the effects of air resistance, water resistance and friction that act between moving surfaces. a smaller force to have a greater effect.
+How I will show what I have learned $\odot$ I can explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object.
+I can identify the effects of air resistance, water resistance and friction that act between moving surfaces.
+I can recognise that some mechanisms, including levers, pulleys and gears, allow a smaller force to have a greater effect.